dharmrai-vmw/tanzu-validated-solutions/src/reference-designs/tap-architecture-planning.md

 <!-- https://lucid.app/lucidchart/40663cc1-55aa-4892-ae23-1f462d39f262 -->

 ### Kubernetes Requirements

+* Supported Kubernetes versions are 1.22,1.23,1.24.
-* LoadBalancer for ingress controller (2 external IP addresses)
+* LoadBalancer for ingress controller (2 external IP addresses).
-* Default storage class
+* Default storage class.
-* At least 16 GB available memory that is allocatable across clusters, with at least 8 GB per node
+* At least 16 GB available memory that is allocatable across clusters, with at least 8 GB per node.
-* Logging is enabled and targets the desired application logging platform
+* Logging is enabled and targets the desired application logging platform.
-* Monitoring is enabled and targets the desired application observability platform
+* Monitoring is enabled and targets the desired application observability platform.
+* With full build service such as `descriptor_name: "full"` you should have **docker** runtime container.

 ### Recommendations
-* Spread across three AZs for high availability
+* Spread across three AZs for high availability.
+* Install build profile build service with lite descriptor such as `descriptor_name: "lite"`.

 The Iterate Cluster includes the following packages: